ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 $ getpapers -q 'dinosaurs' --api arxiv -o test_arxiv
 ```

 getpapers now queries each API for "dinosaur biology" and stores the results in separate folders.
-We can look into the files of each folder with ls folder, e.g.
+We can look into the files of each folder with ```ls folder```, e.g.

 ```bash
 $ ls test_eupmc/